grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -querier.split-queries-by-interval
 [split_queries_by_interval: <duration> | default = 0s]

-# Limit queries that can be sharded.
-# Queries within the time range of now and now minus this sharding lookback
-# are not sharded.
-The default value of 0s disables the lookback, causing
-# sharding of all queries at all times.
-# CLI flag: -frontend.min-sharding-lookback
-[min_sharding_lookback: <duration> | default = 0s]

 # Deprecated: Split queries by day and execute in parallel.
 # Use -querier.split-queries-by-interval instead.
 # CLI flag: -querier.split-queries-by-day